mnpenner/npm-packages/packages/imut-utils/README.md

 There are a lot of other immutable libs for React out there.
 Why use this one?

 Simplicity.

-I'm not a fan of libs that use Proxies under the hood to track what mutations you've performed, they sometimes interfere where `this` is expected to be of a certain type, and they add unnecessary overhead. [immutability-helper](https://github.com/kolodny/immutability-helper) is pretty good, but it's a *little* harder extend, and you have to be comfortable with some fancy syntax.
+I'm not a fan of libs that use Proxies under the hood to track what mutations you've performed, they sometimes interfere when `this` is expected to be of a certain type.
+Why do you need [an escape hatch](https://immerjs.github.io/immer/current/) to "get the current value for debugging purposes"?
+You already have it -- the callback from React's `useState` is *always* current, use it!
+Why do you need to [opt-in](https://i.imgur.com/zoWDuSa.png) to use Maps and Sets?
+What is this "artificial immutability"?
+There's no magic in imut-utils, just plain old objects.
+If you want to accidentally mutate it, it's your foot, not mine.

+[immutability-helper](https://github.com/kolodny/immutability-helper) is pretty good, but it's a *little* harder extend, and you have to be comfortable with some fancy syntax.
 It also makes me slightly uncomfortable that there could be a key collision if I ever use an object with a property called `$push`.

 Want to extend this lib?
 Just add a new function to your project, there's nothing to integrate.
-Most of the functions here are [just a few lines](https://github.com/mnpenner/imut-utils/blob/a783281d4e1e8fc5ea96e22f53861a4f4cae9d53/src/array.ts#L12), the only benefit is that they have tests that you now don't have to write.
+Most of the functions here are [just a few lines](https://github.com/mnpenner/imut-utils/blob/a783281d4e1e8fc5ea96e22f53861a4f4cae9d53/src/array.ts#L12), the only benefit here is that they have tests that you now don't have to write.

 ## How big is it?